ayush4ise/Collaborative-Last-Mile-Delivery/README.md

 - Constraint 31 - nc should be number of customers + collaboration points instead of just number of customers

+- Constraint 27 - SUC instead of SUCUO (X_ij_v <= 2)

 Question-

 - The value of M effects the optimal solutions.
 Why?

+- Constraint SecondEchelon21 - sum over C Q_c_s * dc <= A_s (but if Q_c_s represents the updated customers after the exchange, then it doesn't work, so maybe it's just the original customers)

+- Constraint SecondEchelon14 - same issue as above

+- Constraint SecondEchelon4 - gp.quicksum(X_ij_v[c, k, v] for k in SUCUO) == Y_c_v[c, v], but X_ij_v stores the path, hence has exchanged customers, which ultimately points that Y_c_v represents updated customers after the exchange

+- Constraint SecondEchelon9 - wants to have updated Q_c_s

+TO SOLVE THE Q_c_s ISSUE-
+1. We can have a separate variable to store the updated customers after the exchange
+2. We can remove the capacity constraints restricting the number of customers in the vehicle (SecondEchelon21 and SecondEchelon14)

 Omitted Variables from Original Problem Formulation: (Which the paper takes inspiration from)